-He had the intense curiosity on how the Social Media affected society and this curiosity made a discovery to Mashable.
-Always an entrepreneur, Pete has continued to push Mashable to evolve from a tech blog to a global media company built around technology.
-Besides of Mashable, he also writes at CNN Technology column.
+He had an intense curiosity on how Social Media affected society and this curiosity made a discovery to Mashable.
+As an entrepreneur, Pete has continued pushing Mashable to evolve from a tech blog to a global media company built around technology.

 Mike Arrington is the founder of TechCrunch, a blog focused on technology and startups.
-He has been with TechCrunch since 2005 which is now acquired by AOL Inc. This college dropout entrepreneur has proved to be one of the most influential persons on internet.
+He has been with TechCrunch since 2005.
+This college dropout entrepreneur has proved to be one of the most influential persons on the internet.

 Brian Clark is the founder of Copyblogger.
 Copyblogger is a blog focused on how to write better content.
 Copyblogger was launched by Brian in 2006 as one man blog.
 This is a different story how he turned this 1000 dollars’ one-man venture into a multi-million dollars business.
 Copyblogger also powers StudioPress Genesis, a robust and clean framework focused on content & conversion.